Generative Modelling of L\'evy Area for High Order SDE Simulation: Test metrics

 where $\Gamma(\mu, \nu)$ is the set of all joint measures on $M \times M$ such that the marginal measure corresponds to $\mu$ and $\nu$, i.e.

 Wasserstein metric is a way of assessing the difference between two distributions, however, in practice the estimation is often intractable when $d$ is high as it needs to compute $m(x,y)$ for all samples $x$ and $y$.
-To accommodate this issue, we compute the $\WW_2$ distance between the marginal distribution $X^{(i)}$ and $Y^{(i)}$ only. \item Cross moment metric.
+To accommodate this issue, we compute the $\WW_2$ distance between the marginal distribution $X^{(i)}$ and $Y^{(i)}$ only.\smallbreak \item Cross moment metric.
 We compare the difference of the fourth moments between the real and generated L\'{e}vy area.
 Let $\{\vX_i\}_{i=1}^N$ be samples of the random variable $X$, for any $(i_1, i_2, i_3, i_4) \in \{1,\dots, d\}^4$ we estimate the cross moment $\E [X^{(i_1)}X^{(i_2)}X^{(i_3)}X^{(i_4)}]$ by

 If $X$ happens to be the L\'{e}vy area of Brownian motions we do know the analytical form of each cross-moment.
 One can derive it using the basic tools of rough path theory, i.e. the expected signature of Brownian motion.
-This metric is used to assess the joint fitting of generated L\'{e}vy area without using estimations of real data. \item Characteristic Function Distance and Maximum Mean Discrepancy distance (MMD).
+This metric is used to assess the joint fitting of generated L\'{e}vy area without using estimations of real data.\smallbreak \item Characteristic Function Distance and Maximum Mean Discrepancy distance (MMD).
 In \cite{CFMMD} it is shown that the characteristic function distance $\text{CFD}_{\Lambda}$ when using an $L^2$ norm instead of an $L^1$ norm is equivalent to an MMD distance with a certain kernel.
 For example, if $\Lambda$ is distributed as a Gaussian then the corresponding kernel is the Gaussian kernel.
-For our tests we use the MMD distance with both a Gaussian and polynomial kernel, with the Fourier series expansion with a high truncation level taken to be the ground truth. \end{enumerate}
+For our tests we use the MMD distance with both a Gaussian and polynomial kernel, with the Fourier series expansion with a high truncation level taken to be the ground truth.\smallbreak \item Empirical Unitary Characteristic Function Distance.
+We parametrize the measure $\mathcal{M}$ on the space of linear transformations $\mathbb{R}^{d+a}$ onto $\mathfrak{g}_m$ by $M$ linear maps, where $d,a$ and $m$ denotes the Brownian dimension, L\'evy dimension, and unitary Lie degree respectively.
+Then, we train $\mathcal{M}$ to maximize the EUCFD distance between real and generated data.
+In practice, we set $m=8$, $M=128$, and train $\mathcal{M}$ for $2000$ iterations, the EUCFD computed on an independent test set is used for model assessment.\smallbreak \end{enumerate}